 I recently received a query about a cat suffering from scabs at the base of her tail and around her face and neck.
 The reader was concerned about the scabs, which seemed to be itchy.
-The reader wondered whether he could safely apply Neosporin to the affected areas on his cat.
+The reader wondered — can you put Neosporin on cats?

 The answer to his question is no, and I’ll get to that in a moment.
 I wrote back to the reader and told him that the distribution of scabs (along with the itching) sounded highly consistent with a syndrome known as miliary dermatitis, which is caused by allergies to fleas.
 Was the reader by any chance using a flea preventative?